magaerttner/mbqd-website/content/funding/network.md

       </a>
     </div>
     <div class="funding-cell">
-      <span>We are funded by the DFG within the research unit **MLCQS (FOR 5919)**.
+      <span>We are funded by the DFG within the research unit <b>MLCQS (FOR 5919)</b>.
 Within this network, we work on machine-learning assisted readout methods for quantum simulators (Project 5, with Monika Aidelsburger and Christof Weitenberg).</span>
     </div>
   </div>